aletheia-foundation/aletheia-admin/README.md

 * [Our Lean Canvas build plan](https://docs.google.com/presentation/d/1Joti0YzRRg9qDcwiIjfHtvckJNUCguQJol9K22GriFE/edit#slide=id.p) - the condensed version of our vision and goals.
 * [Code of Conduct](https://github.com/aletheia-foundation/admin/blob/master/CODE-OF-CONDUCT.md) - the Code of Conduct we expect all Aletheians, be they contributors or community members, to abide by.
 * [Contributor guidelines](https://github.com/aletheia-foundation/admin/blob/master/CONTRIBUTOR-GUIDELINES.md) - if you're looking to contribute here are some guidelines to get you started.
 * [Roadmap](https://github.com/aletheia-foundation/admin/blob/master/ROADMAP.md) - want to see where we're at in the project, or looking for open issues to contribute to?
-Look no futher.
+Look no further.

 ## Thank you